Advertisement

 Nutrition and MBC

-Many patients make changes to their diet after a cancer diagnosis.
+Many people make changes to their diet after a cancer diagnosis.
 If you are thinking of changing your diet, it is best to make those changes under the guidance of your healthcare provider or a registered dietitian.

 Featured Content